darunbeece/PublicAnnouncement/README.md

-# 🚀 Matt's List of Ignite 2025 Azure Announcements
+# 🚀 Aruns List of Ignite 2025 Azure Announcements

 > *The Ignite Book of News is great, but it doesn't include all the great work across the rest of the Azure products.*